-So, what exactly is the difference between a 403(b) and a 401k?
-This article breaks down the differences, pros and cons, and leaves the employer with some guidance to help make a decision.
+So, what exactly are the main differences between a 403(b) and a 401k retirement savings plan?
+This article breaks down the differences, pros and cons, and gives employers some guidance to help make an informed decision.

 403(b) vs. 401(k) plans: Which organizations are eligible for 403(b) plans?

 Public school systems